Marc Vermeulen, M.Sc., CWT

 Marc began his career in water treatment as a product development chemist with Nalco Chemicals Ltd. in 1992 after earning his B.Sc. at the University of British Columbia and his M.Sc. from the University of Alberta.
 In addition to Nalco Chemicals, Marc has worked for GE Betz Dearborn and Guardian Chemicals over his 20-year career in the water treatment industry.
 He started his own consulting and water management company, Hawkstone Solutions, based out of Stony Plain, Alberta, Canada, in September of 2012.
 The company is providing water treatment consulting and chemical treatment to a variety of industrial water users in western Canada and the Middle East.
 Marc is a member of the International Power Engineers of Canada and the Alberta Water & Wastewater Operators Association of Alberta.
 In 2008, Marc earned the CWT designation.

 Water Engineering Inc.

-David started in the water treatment industry in 2008 with a small startup company in Dallas.
-David moved to Water Engineering in 2010 and started a territory in Colorado.
+David started in the water treatment industry over 10 years ago with a small startup company in Dallas.
+David moved to Water Engineering in 208 and started a territory in Colorado.
 He moved to WEI headquarters in 2012 as Vice President and is now President.
-He graduated from Creighton University in 2004 with a BA in Marketing and played professional Soccer in Dallas from 2004-2008.
+He graduated from Creighton University in 2004 and played professional Soccer in Dallas from 2004-2008.
 Water Engineering is a regional full service water treatment company that provides water treatment services to end users and blends chemicals for a number of other AWT members.
-David obtained his LEED AP in 2010 and has worked on numerous LEED projects.

 Thomas F. Brandvold, CWT